Private, local-first AI runtime

 The swarm

-Hundreds of agents.
-One GPU.
+Concurrent agents.
+One shared model.
 Your machines as one fabric.

 long context, small footprint